shuvom-s/shuvom-s.github.io/_posts/2025-02-11-measuring-entropy.md

 I’ve thought of variants of the above questions in human genetics as well.
 If we wanted to estimate the entropy of the human genome, a naive lower bound would be something like $\log_2(\text{total humans who have ever lived})$ and a naive upper bound would be $\log_2(4^{3 \text{billion}})$ since there are 3 billion base pairs in the human genome.

 Both of these numbers are wildly off, though.
 The lower bound is clearly off because it changes every time someone is born (and it’ll be a long, long time before we observe two people with identical genomes).
-The upper bound is off because most genes are under heavy evolutionary pressure, and a small string of mutations would kill the person.
+The upper bound is off because many genes (e.g., heavily conserved genes) are under heavy evolutionary pressure, and a small string of mutations would kill the person.
+The observed variation in the human genome is smaller than 3 billion.
+For instance, the 1000 Genomes Project has catalogued [81 million SNPs](https://pmc.ncbi.nlm.nih.gov/articles/PMC9408407/) observed across 2,504 individuals.
+Even though 2,504 is a relatively small number, it tells us that most of the genome does not have significant variation across the population (e.g. minor allele frequency > 1%).

 Genomes come with the additional twist that unlike English, the N-gram model would need to have an enormously long context to begin to understand the scaling of entropy as a function of $N$.
 Still, though, I think it could be useful to look at the entropy of 1- to 10-grams in DNA sequences (or similar) and see what the trend looks like.
 Perhaps a future post.